 We created the "Alumni Job Seeker Listserv” as a more efficient means of bringing job and networking opportunities to your immediate attention.

-Contact the Law Recruitment Manager to be added to the listserv.
+Contact the Assistant Director, Third-Year Students and Alumni to be added to the listserv.

 We encourage students to reference the Externship TWEN page listing to explore employers from many sectors who may be seeking externs/interns.
 Often these positions may never be posted on Symplicity.
 The Externship Program a number of existing externships and, through the efforts of the Externship Director, will also work with students to explore new externships where appropriate.
 As an example, in 2008, the Fowler School of Law established a new externship program with the Los Angeles Angels of Anaheim, upon the request of a third-year student who had made initial contact with the team.